 - Star Trek: DS9 introduced the idea of the Dominion in a Ferengi episode (DS9 for 'joke episode').
 The Dominion turn out to be the main villain after the next season until the end of the show.
 In the extras, the producers even say they did this intentionally.

 - Thus the producers inverted the origin of the Ferengi on Star Trek: The Next Generation.
 They were introduced by name and reputation, intended to be the new big villain race.
-Instead, they were toothy, ineffectual little trolls, showing how little the TNG producers had it together their first season.
+Instead, they were toothy, ineffectual little trolls.

 - The creators of How I Met Your Mother plan their use of flashbacks ahead of time.
 How far ahead?
 During the second season (filmed in 2006), they revealed that they'd shot some footage to be used as a flashback for the series finale.